s00500/command-toolbar/README.md

-command-toolbar
+command-webui
 ===============

-Atom editor toolbar with easily customized buttons for any command.
+Atom editor webinterface toolbar with easily customized buttons for any command and a nice toolbar in atom itself.

 ![Image inserted by Atom editor package auto-host-markdown-image](http://i.imgur.com/WKiq18y.gif?delhash=yjNlcuDbSIQTrEX)

 ## Installation

-Run `apm install command-toolbar` or use the settings screen.
+Run `apm install command-webui` or use the settings screen.

 ## Usage